Alessandro-Bellolio/User-Interface-Practice/README.md

 # Responsive-User-Interface-Practice
-User interface made with Bootstrap and jQuery for practicing porpuses.
+User interface with mobile version for practicing porpuses, made with Bootstrap and jQuery.

 https://alessandro-bellolio.github.io/User-Interface-Practice/